Symptoms, Triggers, and Management Tips for Lupus

 - Switch from conventional beauty and household products to those that are organic, free of toxins and chemicals, and made with all-natural ingredients like jojoba, coconut, shea butter or essential oils.

 - Supplement with vitamin D and curcumin.
 Supplements that can help reduce nutrient deficiencies and lower inflammation include vitamin D3 — about 2,000 to 5,000 IUs each day.
 Over half of all adults are deficient in vitamin D. Since people with lupus can experience increased sensitivity to sunlight, we want to supplement with a high-quality, plant-based vitamin D3 supplement.
 You will also want to make sure that it is combined together with vitamin K2.
-This will really help regulate and strengthen the immune system; it’s going to help lower depression and anxiety, balance out your hormones, and support bone health.
+This will really help regulate and strengthen the immune system; it can help lower depression and anxiety, balance out your hormones, and support bone health.

 - Also take curcumin which is the active healing company found in the turmeric root and it’s one of the most powerful inflammation fighters.
 Several studies show that turmeric and curcumin help to reduce joint aches and swelling, and modify immune system responses, all of which will help reduce lupus flare ups.
-Smarter Curcumin is the most active form of curcumin, 250 times more potent than regular curcumin, and the formula includes black seed oil plus AstraGin, a patented herbal complex that’s clinically shown to boost absorption of curcumin by 92%, plus ginger extract, a traditional bio enhancer that works in synergy with the curcumin to enhance its effects.
-Thousands of studies show that turmeric and curcumin have significant benefits for joint health, heart health, brain health, digestive health, immune health, aging health, and more.
+Smarter Curcumin is the most active form of curcumin, 250 times more potent than standard curcumin, and the formula includes black seed oil plus AstraGin, a patented herbal complex that’s clinically shown to boost absorption of curcumin by 92%, plus ginger extract, a traditional bio enhancer that works in synergy with the curcumin to enhance its effects.
+Thousands of studies show that turmeric and curcumin have significant benefits for joint health, heart health, brain health, digestive health, immune health, and more.

 Lupus has many symptoms and the most common ones are chronic and extreme fatigue, joint and muscle pain, recurring low-grade fever, and skin rashes, including the butterfly rash that covers the cheeks and goes across the nose.